This post was updated on August 5, 2021.

 What is Marco Polo?

-The makers of Marco Polo call the app a “video walkie-talkie.”
+So what is Marco Polo exactly?
+Well, the makers of the Marco Polo app call the app a “video walkie-talkie.”
 Messages are sent immediately and are available for the recipient to view and respond to instantly.
 But you don’t actually talk in real-time.
 Instead, you take turns leaving videos for each other.
 This takes much of the stress, obligation, and awkwardness out of traditional video chatting.
 Many families even swear by it to help them keep in touch while balancing different schedules.

 The app has many fun features, including filters that can change the sound of your voice.
 You can also draw and write on videos to personalize them.
 Video conversations are stored in your conversations, and users in a group can rewatch videos sent in the past.
 Unlike a lot of other video apps, there is no text chat or direct message (DM) option, which is another great selling point for families worried about safety.